Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: The Unified View of WSAUC

 because $a>0$ and $f^*$ is a minimizer of $\Rab$.
 This proves that $f^*$ is also a minimizer of $\Rpn $. \end{proof}

-In the rest of this section, we will demonstrate how this unified formulation can be adapted to different weakly supervised AUC optimization problems.
-This provides a simple way for handling AUC optimization problem in almost all common case of weakly supervised AUC optimization tasks.
+In the rest of this section, we will demonstrate how different weakly supervised AUC optimization problems can be connected with this unified formulation.
+This provides a simple way for handling AUC optimization problem in almost all common case of weakly supervised AUC optimization tasks by simply adopting any pairwise risk minimization algorithm.

 It is noteworthy that when optimizing for accuracy, it is required to know the mixing proportions of the distributions (i.e., \(\theta_A\) and \(\theta_B\)) in order to correct estimation bias and achieve consistency.
 In AUC optimization, however, we can maintain statistical consistency even without knowledge of the mixing proportions.
 Nevertheless, the presence of impurity can still have an impact on model learning with finite data, which is depicted in the coefficient \(a\) in \cref{eq:linear}.
 Directly solving the optimization problem above may be less robust when there is significant impurity in the instance sets.
 In \cref{sec:robust}, we address this issue by minimizing the empirical risk of a novel variety of partial AUC{}.